 Luxury Vinyl Plank

-Luxury Vinyl Plank (LVP) is 100% vinyl that can be manufactured to resemble other types of flooring.
-The vinyl is cut into planks, rather than laid down in sheets, which lends a look of authenticity, particularly when replicating a hardwood floor.
+Luxury vinyl plank (LVP) is made with more durable cores and protective layers than standard vinyl, so they last longer than before.
+Using digital technology, manufacturers make LVP closely mimic the look of real wood, but considerably less expensive.
+The latest trending wood tones are shades of ash gray and pale washed-out blonde, which look great with both modern and coastal farmhouse interior trends.
 LVP is easy to install and requires low maintenance.
-Most vinyl is also waterproof, or at least highly water-resistant, which makes it among the best flooring for kitchens and bathrooms.
+Most vinyl is also waterproof, or at least highly water-resistant, which makes it among the best flooring for Florida kitchens and bathrooms.
 The downside to LVP is that it is susceptible to warping, especially with excessive exposure to sun and heat.

-What Is the Best Flooring for a Home Renovation?
+What Is the Best Flooring for Florida Homes?